-In Italy we have the custom to enjoy Cotechino with lentils especially during New Year's Eve dinner, as a symbol of good luck for the New Year.
+Cotechino with lentils is a traditional Italian dish, especially popular on New Year’s Eve as a symbol of good luck and prosperity.

 Ingredients

-PLEASE NOTE: Preparation time does NOT include soaking time for lentils, which is not always necessary (see the following section about soaking lentils).
+NOTE: Preparation time does NOT include soaking time for lentils, which is not always necessary (read the FAQ section below).

 - 1 Cotechino (about 600 g-1.3 pound if fresh 500 g-1.1 pound if precooked)